Glenn Gould: Eccentricities

 The piano had to be set at a certain height and would be raised on wooden blocks if necessary.
 A rug would sometimes be required for his feet.
 He had to sit exactly 14 in above the floor, and would play concerts only with the chair his father had made.
-He used this chair even when the seat was completely worn.
-His chair is so closely identified with him that it is shown in a place of honour in a glass case at Library and Archives Canada.
+He continued to use the chair even when its seat was completely worn, and became so closely identified with it that it is displayed in a glass case at Library and Archives Canada.

 Conductors had mixed responses to Gould and his playing habits.
 George Szell, who led Gould in 1957 with the Cleveland Orchestra, remarked to his assistant, "That nut's a genius."
-Bernstein said, "There is nobody quite like him, and I just love playing with him."
-Bernstein created a stir at the concert of 6 April 1962, when, just before the New York Philharmonic was to perform the Brahms Piano Concerto No. 1 in D minor with Gould, he informed the audience that he was assuming no responsibility for what they were about to hear.
+Leonard Bernstein said, "There is nobody quite like him, and I just love playing with him."
+Bernstein created a stir at the concert of April 6, 1962, when, just before the New York Philharmonic was to perform the Brahms Piano Concerto No. 1 in D minor with Gould, he informed the audience that he was assuming no responsibility for what they were about to hear.
 He asked the audience: "In a concerto, who is the boss – the soloist or the conductor?", to which the audience laughed.
 "The answer is, of course, sometimes the one and sometimes the other, depending on the people involved."
 Specifically, Bernstein was referring to their rehearsals, with Gould's insistence that the entire first movement be played at half the indicated tempo.
 The speech was interpreted by Harold C. Schonberg, music critic for The New York Times, as an abdication of responsibility and an attack on Gould.
 Plans for a studio recording of the performance came to nothing.
 The live radio broadcast was subsequently released on CD, Bernstein's disclaimer included.